Getting Started

 Learn more about Informal Probate.

-If the estate is small enough, it may qualify as a “small estate” which has fewer requirements than a regular informal probate.
-Learn more about Small Estates.
+If the estate is small enough, it may qualify as a “small estate” which has fewer requirements than a regular informal probate but still requires filing an informal probate case and some court interaction.
+To determine if the estate qualifies as a small estate, you first file an informal probate case.
+Read about small estates.